tinode/chat/server/auth/rest/README.md

     {
       "uid": "LELEQHDWbgY", // user ID, int64 base64-encoded
       "authlvl": "auth",    // authentication level
-      "lifetime": "10000s", // lifetime of this record
+      "lifetime": "10000s", // lifetime of this record in seconds or as time.Duration string;
                             // see https://golang.org/pkg/time/#Duration for format.
-       "features": 2,       // bitmap of features
+       "features": 1,       // bitmap of features as integer or as a string of feature characters:
+                            // "validated" (V) or "no login" (L)".
        "tags": ["email:alice@example.com"], // Tags associated with this authentication record.
        "state": "ok",       // optional account state.
     }